Back

 Dating apps create a sense of anonymity that encourages risky behavior.
 Users can hide behind nicknames, fake photos, or new phone numbers.
 Some even believe that by using incognito or secondary accounts, they won’t get caught.

-But in reality, technology leaves digital footprints — and many partners discover hidden activity through apps like DoTheySwipe, which lets you check if someone has an active Tinder profile.
+But in reality, technology leaves digital footprints — and many partners discover hidden activity through apps like DoTheySwipe, a private Tinder search built to check if someone has an active Tinder profile without notifying them.

 4. The Thrill of Secrecy